-The class schedule appears below.
 To the right of each class session, date, and topic is a listing of the readings and assignments due for that class.
-Text names are abbreviated by first initial of authors (e.g., KKS, VTN) and pdfs and other documents that are posted on the course website are referred to as labeled on the website.
-Please bring required materials to class as they are used in the class sessions.
+Text names are abbreviated by author initials (e.g., KKS, VTN).
+Other documents are posted on Moodle.
+Please bring materials to class, as requested.